 • Is your current home difficult to manage in terms of paying bills, maintenance and upkeep?

-Regardless of where you live in the country, there are a number of support options that you may be able to access to assist you to remain in your own home independently.
-Please do contact Senior Care Support Services who will be pleased to discuss your particular concerns and needs in confidence and signpost you in the right direction.
+Regardless of where you live in the country, there are a number of support options that you may be able to access to assist you to remain independently and safe in your own home.
+Please do contact one of our advisors who will be pleased to discuss your particular concerns and needs in confidence and signpost you in the right direction.

 You may be entitled to receive Attendance Allowance.
 This is currently non means tested and will help you to receive support in the home or pay towards your care fees in a care home if self funding.

-For family members, when is the right time to be looking for additional care in the home or a move into care?
-We have listed just a few areas of concern that may make you stop and think about future care for your family member:
+For family members, when is the right time to be looking for additional care in the home or a move into care for a loved one?
+We have listed a few areas of concern to watch out for which may resonate with you and the care needs of your family member.

 • Have you noticed changes in eating habits, loss of weight or skipped meals?